Oussama99-OM/safeHome/Welcome file.md

 # SafeHome!

 Hi!
 Welcome to the McGill Launch Pad.
 SafeHome is an initiative taken by the Launch Pad to create an online platform for WalkSafe & DriveSafe.
 Unfortunately these McGill services were not getting enough attention from the students.
-....(project description here)
+Our objective is to improve the quality of this service and ....(project description here)